 Timeline of the crisis

 NPPPP, an ethnically Somali political party, was supported by the Somali government.
-The NPPPP wanted to the northern part of Kenya, which is mainly ethnically Somalis, to secede to join Somalia.
-In 1967, Somalia and Kenya signed a Memorandum of Understanding ensuring that Somalia will not arm armed groups in Kenya In response to Somalia’s actions in the Shifta war, Kenya and Ethiopia sign Mutual Defense Pact in 1964.
+The NPPPP wanted the northern part of Kenya, which is mainly ethnically Somalis, to secede to join Somalia.
+In 1967, Somalia and Kenya signed a Memorandum of Understanding, ensuring that Somalia would not arm armed groups in Kenya.
+In response to Somalia’s actions in the Shifta war, Kenya and Ethiopia signed a Mutual Defense Pact in 1964.
 This was necessary at the time since Somalia and Ethiopia were also fighting and conducting cross-border attacks in each other’s territory.

-Said Barre comes to power soon after the assassination of the Somali president Abdirashid Ali Shermarke.
-His 22-year dictatorship is characterised by; 1) the marginalisation of all clan that does not belong to the Ogaden clan family, and 2) oppression of nationalist and Islamic groups
+Said Barre comes to power soon after the assassination of the Somali President Abdirashid Ali Shermarke.
+His 22-year dictatorship is characterised by; 1) the marginalisation of all clan that does not belong to the Ogaden clan family, and 2) oppression of nationalist and Islamic groups.

 Following the disastrous war, the Said Barre regime signed an agreement with Ethiopia that both sides pledged not to aid any opposition groups operating in their respective countries.
 Ethiopia was supporting the Somali nationalist groups operating from their territory while Somalia funded the ethnically Somali groups operating in the Ogaden region.
 At the end of the disastrous war, few soldiers attempted to stage a coup but failed.
 As a result, 17 military commanders accused of being organisers of the attempted coup against Said Barre are publicly executed.